onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-32217
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** have routable management IP addresses or FQDNs that are reachable via the Ansible Server for the endpoints (VMs) of a xNF that playbooks will target.
+    The VNF or PNF **MUST** have routable management IP addresses or FQDNs that are reachable via the Ansible Server for the endpoints (VMs) of a VNF or PNF that playbooks will target.
 ONAP will initiate requests to the Ansible Server for invocation of playbooks against these end points [#7.3.3]_.

 .. req::
     :id: R-54373
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** have Python >= 2.6 on the endpoint VM(s) of a xNF on which an Ansible playbook will be executed.
+    The VNF or PNF **MUST** have Python >= 2.6 on the endpoint VM(s) of a VNF or PNF on which an Ansible playbook will be executed.

 .. req::
     :id: R-35401
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support SSH and allow SSH access by the Ansible server to the endpoint VM(s) and comply with the Network Cloud Service Provider guidelines for authentication and access.
+    The VNF or PNF **MUST** support SSH and allow SSH access by the Ansible server to the endpoint VM(s) and comply with the Network Cloud Service Provider guidelines for authentication and access.

 .. req::
     :id: R-82018
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** load the Ansible Server SSH public key onto xNF VM(s) /root/.ssh/authorized_keys as part of instantiation.
-Alternative, is for Ansible Server SSH public key to be loaded onto xNF VM(s) under /home/<Mechanized user ID>/.ssh/authorized_keys as part of instantiation, when a Mechanized user ID is created during instantiation, and Configure and all playbooks are designed to use a mechanized user ID only for authentication (never using root authentication during Configure playbook run).
-This will allow the Ansible Server to authenticate to perform post-instantiation configuration without manual intervention and without requiring specific xNF login IDs and passwords.
+    The VNF or PNF **MUST** load the Ansible Server SSH public key onto VNF or PNF VM(s) /root/.ssh/authorized_keys as part of instantiation.
+Alternative, is for Ansible Server SSH public key to be loaded onto VNF or PNF VM(s) under /home/<Mechanized user ID>/.ssh/authorized_keys as part of instantiation, when a Mechanized user ID is created during instantiation, and Configure and all playbooks are designed to use a mechanized user ID only for authentication (never using root authentication during Configure playbook run).
+This will allow the Ansible Server to authenticate to perform post-instantiation configuration without manual intervention and without requiring specific VNF or PNF login IDs and passwords.

-    *CAUTION*: For xNFs configured using Ansible, to eliminate the need for manual steps, post-instantiation and pre-configuration, to upload of SSH public keys, SSH public keys loaded during (heat) instantiation shall be preserved and not removed by (heat) embedded
+    *CAUTION*: For VNFs or PNFs configured using Ansible, to eliminate the need for manual steps, post-instantiation and pre-configuration, to upload of SSH public keys, SSH public keys loaded during (heat) instantiation shall be preserved and not removed by (heat) embedded